yuvikavarun/Yuvis-Notes/Python/Modules_&_APIs.md

    - To use a module, we import it with the keyword import  followed by the module's name, like here with import math.
    - To use the module, we add its name, followed by the method or data we want.
 Here we'll add math.sqrt(16) to call the square root method.
    - We can find out the functionality a module has by using the help() instruction with the name of the module between the parentheses.
+   - **statistics** is another built-in module.
+It helps out with statistic functions like the mean of a list, like with mean(scores)
+   - We're able to use multiple different modules in the same file by adding a comma between the modules we're importing.